GoogleCloudPlatform/pci-gke-blueprint/README.md

 ### Install Forseti (optional)

-1. change directories to `components/forseti`
+1. Change directories to `components/forseti`
 2. Create a new `backend.tf` by copying `backend.tf.example` and replacing the bucket value with your Terraform state bucket name
 3. Run `terraform init`